- Live Rates

 Summary: The interest rate assigned to conforming loans versus jumbo loans can often differ.
 And many people may assume that a smaller loan amount would translate to a lower rate.
 But that’s not always thew case, as we’ll explain in this article.

-The median home price in Seattle is now around the $767,900 mark as of July 2020, and it is expected to hover around this level over the next few months.
+The median home price in Seattle is now around the $783,970 mark as of December 2020, and it is expected to increase over the next few months.
 Given the high price of homes in Seattle relative to other centers in Washington State, a higher percentage of home buyers in Seattle are using jumbo mortgage loans to finance their purchases.

 You might think a jumbo loan would come with a higher interest rate, since there’s a higher amount being borrowed.
 But that’s not always the case.
 In fact, Seattle jumbo loan rates can sometimes be lower (on average) than the rates assigned to conforming mortgage loans.